 What to include

-Newsletters take a surprising amount of work to put together.
-So before you start, ask yourself what you're trying to accomplish and decide on the key information that will help you achieve your goals.
+Before you start writing your newsletter, ask yourself what you’re trying to accomplish and decide on the key information that will help you achieve your goals.

 Key points to focus on might be: